ezflashiv/EZ-Flash-IV-Client-2014/Setting-up-FreeBSD-workstation.md

 and you would like to remove the third one (looks like it's a FAT32 partition without any OS for file sharing between FreeBSD and Windows) you would run (replace `/dev/ada0` with your drive):

 `boot0cfg -m 0x3 /dev/ada0`

+0x3 is a hexadecimal of 3, while 3 is a sum of integers that represent each item.
+Each item's integer is previous item's integer multiplied by 2, so:

+  - F1 = 1
+  - F2 = 2
+  - F3 = 4
+  - etc.

 ## Post-installation